What is Breast Augmentation Surgery?

 After surgery some discoloration and swelling will occur initially.
-Most residual swelling will resolve within a month.
-After breast augmentation surgery it is often possible to return to work within just a few days or a week.
-Exercising and heavy work is to be avoided for the first six weeks after surgery.
+Most residual swelling will resolve within a month and can take up to several months to fully dissipate.
+After breast augmentation surgery it is often possible to return to work within just a week or two.
+Exercising and heavy lifting is to be avoided for the first six weeks after surgery.

 You will be scheduled regular follow up appointments and have access to home care services such as wound car clinics if you require them to ensure you always have care available to you.